NEXT UP ON this.

-Let’s be honest: study, even studying a subject you’re in love with, isn’t always sexy.
+Let’s be honest: study, even studying a subject you’re in love with, isn’t fun.

 That’s doubly true when you’re halfway through a subject and realise you don’t actually understand it, or when you’re overwhelmed by the due dates for several assignments that’ve all crept up at once.

-That’s why the gun student academic support advisors at Deakin University have put together a bit of friendly advice on keeping your study mojo on target.
+That’s why the student academic support advisors at Deakin University have put together a bit of friendly advice on keeping your study mojo on target.
+Whether you’re in high school or you can see the finish line of your university degree, consider how the following might apply to you.

-Research has shown that there’s something about the colour green that helps with human concentration.
-With that in mind, invest in some green highlighters.
+Research has shown there’s something about the colour green that helps with human concentration.
+With that in mind, invest in some green highlighters, flashcards and sticky-notes.

 When you finally get a chunk of time to sit down and focus, it’s tempting to simply close Facebook and try to think deep thoughts about what you’re studying for hours on end.